ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

 ```
 eax register holds the return value from the add\_vars function. <br>
 This is moved to location -0x8(%rbp), overwriting the previous value of variable 'a', which is what we expect since (a = add\_vars(a, b)). <br>
+We are not doing anything with the return value <br>
-Clear the value in the eax register. <br>
+Clear the value in the eax register since the main function has to return 0. <br>

 These are the important instructions that display the stack handling part of the program. <br>
 Upon a function call, it saves the next instruction pointer, and passes arguments to the called function. <br>